kfl02/rpi-evl-audio-driver/README.md

 # Audio EVL driver

-Xenomai real-time audio driver for TI PCM3168A codec on the [Elk Pi hat](https://elk.audio/dev-kit/).
+EVL based real-time audio driver for TI PCM5122/PCM1863 codec for Elk Audio OS..

 ## Building

-Have the kernel sources and an ARMv7 cross-compilation toolchain on your host machine, then do:
+Have the kernel sources and an ARMv8 cross-compilation toolchain on your host machine, then do:

 (https://github.com/elk-audio/elkpi-sdk) available on the host machine, then: